Twinblade-i/mousefollow/Readme.md

 ## changes

 - Add a feature to adjust the size of the pointer within the dialog box.
-- Add a feature to minimize it to the system tray.
+- Add a feature to allow it running in the background.
 - Adjust the direction of `settings.ini` to `~/.config/mousefollow/settings.ini` .

 ## Build